unicorn419/transformConsole/ReadMe.txt

 2. basic item process if there didn't need Transform，just set the sourceName and destName，you do not need write code.

-Todo:
+Todo and some issue:

-if want to promot the performance, the config.xml can save to the memory. if want to know the progress rate， we can add some event to notify the caller when Transform the data. if the caller did not start a new thread to call those method, it will blocked
+if want to promot the performance, the transConfig.xml can load to the memory. if want to know the progress rate， it can add some event to notify the caller when Transforming the data. if the caller did not start a new thread to call those method, it may be blocked if the csv file is big, it need change the solution to reader mode,not load to list mode